Charvarius Ward: 2018

 On August 30, 2018, the Kansas City Chiefs traded offensive guard Parker Ehinger to the Cowboys in exchange for Ward to provide needed depth for their offensive line.
 Head coach Andy Reid named Ward a backup cornerback and listed him as the fifth cornerback on the depth chart to begin the season, behind Steven Nelson, Kendall Fuller, Orlando Scandrick, and Tremon Smith.
 He was inactive as a healthy scratch for the first three games (Weeks 1–3) while he learned the playbook and acclimated himself to the pro game.
 By Week 4, he had surpassed Tremon Smith on the depth chart as the fourth cornerback.

 On October 1, 2018, Ward made his professional regular season debut and recorded three combined tackles (two solo) during a 27–23 victory at the Denver Broncos.
 On December 23, 2018, Ward earned his first career start after Kendall Fuller was placed on injured reserve and underwent surgery on his wrist.
 He recorded eight combined tackles (seven solo) and deflected a pass as the Chiefs lost 38–31 at the Seattle Seahawks in Week 16.
 The following week, he collected a season-high nine solo tackles and set a season-high with two pass deflections as the Chiefs routed the Oakland Raiders 35–3 in Week 17.
 He finished his rookie season with 30 combined tackles (26 solo) and three pass deflections in 13 games and two starts.

 The Kansas City Chiefs finished the 2018 NFL season first in the AFC West with a 12–4 record and earned a first round bye.
 On January 12, 2019, Ward started in his first career playoff game and recorded four combined tackles (two solo) and had a team-high four pass deflections during a 31–13 win against the Indianapolis Colts in the American Football Conference (AFC) Divisional Round.
 On January 20, 2019, he made seven combined tackles (four solo) in the Chiefs' 37–31 loss against the New England Patriots in the AFC Championship.
-With 54 seconds remaining, Ward caught the game-ending interception to send the Chiefs to Super Bowl LIII, but the play did not stand due to an offside penalty by defensive end Dee Ford.
+With 54 seconds remaining, Ward caught what would have been the game-ending interception to send the Chiefs to Super Bowl LIII, but the play did not stand due to an offside penalty by defensive end Dee Ford.